 Hello friends, family, and all who have found their way to this page!

-Why is all this important?
-Well, chances are you know someone who has faced the challenges of asthma, COPD, lung cancer, or air pollution.
+If you're wondering why all this important...well, chances are you know someone who has faced the challenges of asthma, COPD, lung cancer, or air pollution.
 By making a donation on my behalf, no matter how small or large, you will be helping the American Lung Association provide community based education programs, fight for cleaner air standards and fund life-saving research.
-With your help, we will fight against lung disease and for lung health.
-We will be making a positive difference for all of the parents who have a child with asthma, the people who struggle daily with COPD and the mothers, fathers, sisters, brothers, children and friends who get diagnosed with lung cancer.
+You will be helping to make a positive difference for all of the parents who have a child with asthma, the people who struggle daily with COPD and the mothers, fathers, sisters, brothers, children and friends who get diagnosed with lung cancer.
 Donations are tax-deductible and will make a difference in the lives of many Americans who struggle to breathe!
 Also, the ALA has a 4-star rating on Charity Navigator.
 It's the highest rating an organization can get!

 I will be starting my training in mid-February, the Mt.
 Rainier climb is July 15-18, and I will keep you all posted as I get myself in shape for the climb!
-It's sure to be a challenge and I hope you can follow along!
+It's sure to be a challenge (again) and I hope you can follow along!

 You can follow training hikes and updates on my Instagram: @alittle_loves and I will post updates here as well.

 Thank you for all your support.
 I am truly grateful!